 Jenny Streiffer (12), Jenny Heft (11), Mia Sarkesian, Nancy Mikacenic (14) and Jen Grub (6) celebrate Sarkesian's game winner against Stanford in the third round of the NCAA tournament.
 The Irish take on the Santa Clara Broncos tonight in the semifinals.
 FOOTBALL Recruits make first official visit By TIM CASEY Sports Writer Several inches of snow blanketed the ground.
 Instead of wearing shorts, students were bundled up in winter coats.
 There was no indication that winter would ever end.
-After growing up in Shreveport, La., it certainly was a unique atmosphere for a young recruited juarterback named Arnaz Battle.
-But on that first weekend in December two years ago, after spending the past few days with the Irish football team, Battle had a good idea of where he wanted to spend the next four years of his life.
-'Going into the locker room, seeing that sign [Play Like a Champion Today), seeing the gold helmets and the blue iersevs was what stuck out."
-Battle recalled of his recruiting visit.
-"It was nice to see first hand what I had heard all about."
+After growing up in Shreveport, La., it certainly was a unique atmosphere for a young recruited uarterback named Arnaz Battle.
 As a high school senior in the winter of 1997-98, Battle was highly recruited by the majority of the top football programs in the country.
-In fact, before spending the weekend at Notre Dame, Battle had scheduled official visits to Tennessee, Nebraska, Georgia and Texas But after spending the following weekend at Nebraska, Battle had already made his up his mind.
+In fact, before spending the weekend at Notre Dame, Battle had scheduled official visits to Tennessee, Nebraska, Georgia and Texas A&M. But after spending the following weekend at Nebraska, Battle had already made his up nis mina.
 So the current Irish quarterback cancelled his subsequent visits and decided on Notre Dame.
 "I was pretty sure I wanted to come here after the banquet but I still wanted to take more visits," Battle said referring to the aptly named banquet weekend because it coincides with the Notre Dame football banquet.
-"But after visiting Nebraska, I knew this [Notre Dame] was the place for me."
-Now, two years later, the scene remains the same on the first weekend in December.
-Only the names have changed.
+"But after visiting Nebraska, I knew this [Notre Only the names have changed.
 On this, the first official visiting weekend for recruits, 18 high school seniors are expected to be on campus.
 This period extends until the end of January, excluding the Christmas vacation.
 The first official day that players can sign their letters of intent is Feb.
-2. The recruits come from all over the United States; from large cities like Miami to lesser known areas like Copperas Cove, Texas.
+2. The recruits come from all over the United States; from large cities like Miami to lesserknown areas like Copperas Cove, Texas.
 Their personalities may differ, their idea of an ideal school may not be the same and it's a near certainty that they all won't be wearing the Blue and Gold next fall.
-But the unanimous goal for the Irish coaching staff will be to try to convince each and every player that Notre Dame is the right fit for them.
-"Anyone we bring to campus we would be very interested in,' see RECRUITS/page 19 MEN'S BASKETBALL Irish look to snap threegame losing streak By KATHLEEN O'BRIEN Assistant Sports Editor The men's basketball team comes home to the Joyce Center to face the Vanderbilt Commodores with the goal of ending a threegame losn streak.
+MEN'S BASKETBALL Irish look to snap threegame losing streak By KATHLEEN O'BRIEN Assistant Sports Editor The men's basketball team comes home to the Jovce Center to face the Vanderbilt Commodores with the goal of ending a threegame losn winning streak.